LiliaFramework/Lilia/documentation/docs/libraries/lia.playerinteract.md

 ### `lia.playerinteract.addAction(name, data)`

-Registers a new personal action that players can perform on themselves.
+Registers a new personal action that players can perform.
+Actions can now work with traced entities just like interactions.

 **Parameters:**
 - `name` (string): Unique identifier for the action